heygleeson/Yadda/Spec.md

 As an example of this in C# the `Decimal`, `Complex`, and `float` formats are valid (though some make more sense than others) but `int` is not.
 If a number is beyond the precision supported by the implementing program, the program must report this as an error.

-Strings must be capable of holding UTF-8 values as this is what the yarn language is written in, but the internals of this is unspecified provided all valid UTF-8 characters are supported.
+Strings must be capable of holding UTF-8 values.
 Strings in expressions must be encapsulated between `"` and `"` symbols.

 Booleans must be capable of representing the boolean logic values of `true` and `false`, however the specific implementation is undefined.
 Booleans must not be exposed as `1` and `0` to expressions even if they are represented this way internally by the implementing program.